frame-lang/frame_transpiler/docs/source/getting_started/introduction/domain_block.rst

 Domain Block
 ============

-The domain block contains the system data.
-All actions and event handlers can access the domain data.
-For instance an Item in an e-commerce site might have a few member variables.
+The domain block contains the system data which are in scope for actions and event handlers.
+For instance an item in an e-commerce site might have a few member variables.

 .. code-block::